dssg/MLinPractice/README.md

-The goal of this course is to give students exposure to the nuance of using machine learning in the real-world, where common assumptions (like iid and stationarity) break down, and the growing needs for (and limitations of) approaches that go beyond optimizing for simple model accuracy measures and explore notions of fairness, explainability, robustness, etc. Through project assignments, lectures, discussions, and readings, students will learn about and experience building machine learning systems for real-world problems and data, as well as applying and evaluating the utility of proposed methods for enhancing the
+The goal of this course is to give students exposure to the nuance of using machine learning in the real-world, where common assumptions (like iid and stationarity) break down, and the growing needs for (and limitations of) approaches that go beyond optimizing for simple model accuracy measures and explore notions of fairness, explainability, robustness, uncetainty quantification, etc. Through project assignments, lectures, discussions, and readings, students will learn about and experience building machine learning systems for real-world problems and data, as well as applying and evaluating the utility of proposed methods for enhancing the